 Need a quick and flavorful mid-week meal for Taco Tuesday?
+I was searching for frozen chicken thighs instant pot recipes and stumbled across a gem.
 Instant Pot chicken tacos is a definite winner winner chicken dinner!
 I feel like I hit the jackpot with this recipe because its quick, flavorful and everyone (and I mean even the pickiest of my little eaters) loves it.
 That is a win!

 This post contains affiliate links.
 Affiliate links are similar to a referral.
 I may receive a small commission, at no cost to you, when you use the links provided.
 See policy for full disclosure.

 Have you ever tried that salsa dump chicken recipe, where all you do is dump some salsa on chicken thighs or breasts and put it in the slow cooker for a few hours?
 In fact many people also make this in the Instant Pot too.
 Well, that recipe intrigued me because it was so simple.
 However, I’ve found I’m disappointed in it because it really fell flat on flavor (in my humble opinion).
-In creating this Instant Pot chicken taco recipe, I wanted something similarly simple and quick, but it also had to be full on flavor as well as family-friendly and versatile.
+In creating this Instant Pot chicken taco recipe, I wanted something similarly simple and be able to go in one of the pots for cooking meals fast, but it also had to be full on flavor as well as family-friendly and versatile.

 I decided to include some mild salsa in the ingredients for my chicken tacos, but amped up the flavor by including plenty of Mexican herbs, spices and fresh ingredients.
 This recipe features garlic, marjoram, thyme, cumin, ancho chili powder and bay leaves.
 These seasonings bring an herby and almost slightly smoky flavor to the dish.
 I also used a mix of chicken thighs and a large breast.
 You can substitute just thighs or just breast meat if you like.
 However, I find using chicken thighs provides a more juicer and tasty result.
 And that is what I recommend in this recipe.
 Using the Instant Pot or electric pressure cooker also cooks the chicken incredibly fast while keeping the chicken fork tender and juicy.